roomle/roomle-blender-addon/io_mesh_roomle/README.txt

 Changelog

 # 0.4.0-beta
+* Support for per object scale.
+It gets applied to mesh data
+* Support for applying rotations in mesh data
 * Added operator for optimizing scene
-* Support for per object scale.
-It gets applied to mesh data.
 * Added Roomle Gitlab as tracker URL

 # 0.3.0